yashikabhargava/100DaysOfDevops/Progress/Day5.md

 ## Client-Server Architecture -

-Now that we know what is WWW and what are Protocols, we need to put them into action, we need a data transmitter and receiver.
+Now that we know what is WWW and what are Protocols, we need to put them into action.

 So far we know that network is a collection of computers connected via some technology that we use to share data or resources.